hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 This RFC compares and contrasts three forms of indirect identity control: __delegation__, __guardianship__, and __controllership__.
 It then recommends mechanisms that allow identity technology to model each with flexibility, precision, and safety.
-These recommendations can be applied to any decentralized identity and credentialing ecosystem.
+These recommendations can be applied to many decentralized identity and credentialing ecosystems.

 ## Motivation